The Fool’s Journey

 Explore the riches of The Fool’s Journey

-This unique 26-week interactive online course
+This unique interactive online course

 will be offered in late 2021 or early 2022 – please join my newsletter to keep up to date.

 Join me for this unique course to explore the riches of the Fool’s Journey: an archetypal life-journey which derives from the sequence of the Major Arcana (or Trumps) of the Tarot, beginning with the Fool.
 My Fool’s Journey is founded on an approach to the Tarot derived from archetypal psychology, and uniquely, it will focus on narratives, imagery and archetypes from our native British and Irish traditions.
 It is grounded in my professional qualifications and practice in psychology and mythology, and in the expressive arts, as well as my long-standing study of and personal practice with tarot.
 Please check out my academic and professional qualifications here.

 I’ve been preoccupied with mythical journey models for a good couple of decades, and I’ve spent a large amount of time researching them – from Joseph Campbell’s classic ‘Hero’s Journey’ to the neglected ‘Heroine’s Journey’, and the ‘Eco-Heroine’s Journey’ which I defined in my book If Women Rose Rooted.
 But I’ve always been fascinated by the great riches of the Fool’s Journey.
 Whether or not you’re interested in Tarot for divination, the cards of the Major Arcana offer up some of the richest and deepest universal archetypal imagery in existence.
 The beauty of them is that, like all genuine archetypal images, they are readily adaptable to any cultural and personal overlays.
 The Magician, the High Priestess, the Tower, the Star – make of them what you will; it’s what they’re there for.